jenpetsmit/eutilities/eutils/yml.md

     rettype:
       name: Retrival Type
       in: query
-      description: There are two allowed values for ESearch 'uilist' (default), which displays the standard XML output, and 'count', which displays only the {Count} tag.
+      description: Specifies the type of return but options vary by database, for example flat file, FASTA, EST, or accession, abstract or MEDLINE from PubMed, or GenPept or FASTA from protein.
+See the Parameters web page for a comlete list.
       explode: false
       schema:
-        type: integer
+        type: string
     retmode:
       name: Retrival mode
       in: query
       description: Determines the format of the returned output.
-The default value is xml for ESearch XML, but json is also supported to return output in JSON format.
+The default value is xml for ESearch XML; json is also supported to return output in JSON format; efetch supports remode-text.
       explode: false
       schema:
         type: string